gitsumhubs/torznab-proxy/README.md

   ---

-  Step 2: Deploy the Torznab Proxy
+  Step 3: Deploy the Torznab Proxy

-  This proxy rewrites Prowlarr's URLs so they can be correctly handled by the patched RDT Client.
+  This proxy rewrites Prowlarr's URLs for the RDT Client.

-   1. Create a directory for your proxy:
+   1. Create a directory:
    1     mkdir -p /docker/torznab-proxy
    2     cd /docker/torznab-proxy

-   2. Create a docker-compose.yml file in this directory and paste the following content:
+   2. Create a docker-compose.yml file with the following:

     1     services:
     2       torznab-proxy: